General Relativity Contains the Standard Model

 where we have considered only the $g_{00}^{\,\m\n}$ term in $\GG$ and only the $g_{\m\n}^{00}$ field in the factor of $\sqrt{g}\,$ in the differential volume element.

 As $g^{\,\m\n}_{00}$ is the graviton field, Terms~(\ref{eq:4.6a})--(\ref{eq:4.6c}) are mass terms for the $g_{\m\n}^{1m}$ fields.
 The field $g_{\m\n}^{00}$ does not have a mass term because its associated spherical harmonic $Y_{00}=1/\sqrt{4\pi}$ does not depend on the HD coordinates.
-Therefore, $g_{\m\n}^{00}$ is massless, which is consistent with our interpretation of it as the graviton.
-The factor of $c^2 T^2$ in the denominator of the coefficients of these terms implies that the $g_{\m\n}^{1m}$ have Planck masses.
-Possibly, quantum corrections of the type in Part~II reduce these masses to the usual elementary particle mass scale.
-In any case, the $l>0$ fields are weaker than the massless graviton field in small-scale spacetime because they have masses.
-This is for the same reason the weak interaction is weaker than the electromagnetic.
-Thus, they, like the graviton, may be neglected in this arena.
-In large-scale spacetime, they play no role because their masses limit the range of their interaction.
-This is where they differ from the graviton and are eliminated from physical importance.

-Therefore, one may approximate $\gh$ with $g_{\m\n}^{00}$, which becomes the 4D metric tensor.
+Therefore, its derivative with respect to these coordinates is zero and $g_{\m\n}^{00}$ is massless.
+This is consistent with our interpretation of it as the graviton field.
+Therefore the theory of 3D time contains 4D gravitation.

+The tensor $g_{\m\n}^{00}$ is the 4D metric tensor because it contains no reference to 6D spacetime.
+It is completely four dimensional.
 Thus, $g_{00}^{\,\m\n}$ and $g_{\m\n}^{00}$ raise and lower 4D indices, respectively.
 In addition, only $g_{\m\n}^{00}$ appears in the factor of $\sqrt{g}\,$ in the volume element.

-The tensor $g_{\mu\nu}$ contains only one known elementary particle, the graviton.
-As will be shown later, all other elementary particles, including the W and Z, leptons, quarks and gluons are contained within $A_\mu$.
-This is accomplished by expanding $A_\mu$ in terms of spherical harmonics, spinors and/or the strong-interaction-group generators.
-The various components of $A_\mu$ thus produced will be identified with the elementary particles.
+The coefficients of Terms~(\ref{eq:4.6a})--(\ref{eq:4.6c}) have the form $m^2/2$, where $m$ is the mass of the tensor.
+These terms have the same form as the mass terms for the electroweak vectors, Terms~(\ref{eq:5.7x})--(\ref{eq:5.7z}), the coefficients of which also have the form $m^2/2$.
+Thus we can determine the masses of the tensor particles by taking the ratio of the numerical part of their coefficients to those of the vectors.
+For example, the numerical part of coefficient of the mass term for $g_{\m\n}^{10}$ is $(2\sqrt 3+\sqrt{30})/12$ [from Term~(\ref{eq:4.6c})].
+The numerical part of the coefficient of the corresponding vector $A_\m^{10}$, which is the $Z^0$, is $\sqrt{30}/3$ [from Term~(\ref{eq:5.7z})].
+Their ratio is \q \frac{m^2(g_{\m\n}^{10})}{m^2(Z^0)}=\frac{(2\sqrt3+\sqrt{30})/12}{\sqrt{30}/3}, \qq where $m^2(g_{\m\n}^{10})$ is the square of the mass of $g_{\m\n}^{10}$ and $m^2(Z^0)$ is the square of the mass of the $Z^0$.
+This equation can then easily be solved for the mass of $g_{\m\n}^{10}$ in terms of the mass of the $Z^0$.
+The result is \q m(g_{\m\n}^{10})=0.6388m(Z^0). \qq